Annuity rate data updated daily

 How the interest-crediting choices are framed

-Core Income 7 currently shows 8 distinct indexed or fixed crediting choices across 16 current rate listings, including S&P 500 Index, Nasdaq-100 Index, and Fixed Account, with 5 volatility-controlled index options grouped separately.
-These choices matter because caps, participation rates, fixed accounts, spreads, and renewal terms are different mechanics and should not be ranked as one simple rate list.
+Core Income 7 currently shows 8 indexed or fixed crediting options, including S&P 500 Index, Nasdaq-100 Index, and Fixed Account, with 5 volatility-controlled index options grouped separately.
+These choices matter because caps, participation rates, fixed accounts, spreads, renewal terms, and fee-bearing rider variants are different mechanics and should not be ranked as one simple rate list.

 Income rider language